Understand the basic concepts of Oracle Data Mining.

 Unsupervised learning can be used for descriptive purposes.
 It can also be used to make predictions.

-Introduces unsupervised learning, supported scoring operations, and unsupervised Oracle Data Mining functions.
+Introduces unsupervised learning, supported scoring operations, and unsupervised Oracle Data Mining techniques.

 Although unsupervised data mining does not specify a target, most unsupervised learning can be applied to a population of interest.
 For example, clustering models use descriptive data mining techniques, but they can be applied to classify cases according to their cluster assignments.
 Anomaly detection, although unsupervised, is typically used to predict whether a data point is typical among a set of cases.

-Oracle Data Mining supports the unsupervised functions described in the following table:
+Oracle Data Mining supports the unsupervised techniques described in the following table:

 Identifies items (outliers) that do not satisfy the characteristics of "normal" data